What is rhabdomyosarcoma?

 Rhabdomyosarcoma (low-risk, intermediate-risk and high-risk)

-- Has not received previous treatment with chemotherapy or radiation therapy
+- No previous treatment with chemotherapy or radiation therapy

 The St. Jude Web site is designed for educational purposes only and is not engaged in rendering medical advice or professional services.
 The information provided through this site should not be used for diagnosing or treating a health problem or a disease.
 It is not a substitute for professional care.
 If you have or suspect you may have a health problem, you should consult your health care provider.